nycdepartmentoffinance/onboarding/virtual_environment_python.md

 Instead of letting uv span the virtual environment on its own, you can do that manually.

-In a Command Prompt terminal, you can run the following (assuming you are on a Windows machine):
+In a Command Prompt terminal, you can run the following (assuming you are on a Windows machine, it's `source .venv\bin\activate` on a linux/macOS):

 ```
-.venv\Scripts\activate
+.venv\Scripts\activate.bat
 ```

 This span a terminal that uses all the defaults that are specified in your .toml file.
+You'll know it was successful if you see the name of the environment in parenthesis:

 When you are ready to exit the environment, you can use the following command: